ninahonyango/VAPT/README.md

 ### Step 2: 💡 Configure the Network

-To ensure secure and isolated communication between the attacker and target machines, the network was configured using VirtualBox's "Host-Only Adapter" mode.
+To ensure secure and isolated communication between the attacker and target machine, the network was configured using VirtualBox's "Host-Only Adapter" mode.
 This setup allows both virtual machines to interact with each other without any external internet access — an ideal environment for penetration testing.

 🔎 Verifying Connectivity:

-Once both virtual machines were configured and running, connectivity was verified using the ping command from each terminal:
+Once both virtual machines were configured and running, connectivity was verified using the Ping command from each terminal:

 From Kali Linux: